Empornium/Luminance/README.md

 Development
 -----------

-Right now, Luminance is being exclusively developed by a closed group at Empornium.
-Current members of the site can apply for a developer position by contacting site staff.
+Right now, Luminance is being exclusively developed by a closed group at Empornium, PornBay and MoreThanTV.
+Current members of the sites can apply for a developer position by contacting site staff.

 We expect to take a more open attitude towards contributions from others once the code has stabilized more.